 With indirect selling channels, it’s tempting to leave the partners to their own devices.
 Heck, you’ve got warm bodies selling your products or services.
 Many CEOs think that it’s better to have this than no partner at all.

 Surprisingly, this may not be true.
 There are costs to your organization in this relationship.
 Perhaps there are other partners that may come at a lower cost.
 Others may produce a higher return.
 It’s also possible that you aren’t investing enough in some of your current partners.
 A little extra investment, or partner engagement, can go a long way to improving sales.
 Objectively evaluating partners makes resource allocation investment much easier.
 For instance, some of these resource investments may be:

 - Time, personnel and intellectual support

 - Advertising and Marketing Alignment

 - Joint Sales Calls

 Many times, these investments pay off for you (and them).
 However, there are certainly times when they don’t.
-This is where the Partner Attractiveness Tool can lend a hand.
+This is where a formal approach can lend a hand.
 Are these investments necessary?
 Are they paying off for you today?
 Will they still be paying off for you in 2-3 years?
 After filling out all the criteria in the Tool, these answers become apparent.
 You’ll be able to pinpoint the strongest potential partners.
 This will allow you to decide which partners it might be wise to invest in.
 It also helps uncover those that might need to be reconsidered.

 Partner Attractiveness Tool – Next Steps